 Vincent Rougeau sings “Beautiful City” by Stephen Schwartz

-Cooper Cardone sings “Dust and Ashes” from Natasha Pierre and the Great Comet by
+Cooper Cardone sings “Dust and Ashes” from Natasha Pierre and the Great Comet of 1812 by David Malloy

 Noah Baum sings “If you were gay” from Avenue Q by John Tartaglia and Rick Lyon